epam/ai-dial/docs/tutorials/load-balancer.md

 ### Tiers

 Use `tier` to aggregate endpoints in groups.
-In a regular scenario, all requests are routed to endpoints with the highest `tier`, but in case of the outage or hitting the limits, the second in line `tier` helps to handle the load.
+In a regular scenario, all requests are routed to endpoints with the lowest `tier`, but in case of the outage or hitting the limits, the second in line `tier` helps to handle the load.

 For example, requests will be routed to a group of endpoint with `"tier": 0` before they go to the group with `"tier": 1`.